-12 4.2.2 Provincial Water Quality and Quantity Monitoring T 1 1 1 · · · · · · · · · · · · · · · · 15.
+Issue & Risk Mitigation Measures Cost 4.2.2 2 Provincial Water Quality y and Quantity Monitoring 24.
 Long-term access to wells on private lands (landowner turnover).
 Maintain communications.
 Ensure agreements are in place.
 If new wells are required, ensure they are on accessible land (i.e. QC owned lands, or public areas).
-Provide monitoring reports to landowners. • Included in the budget.
+Provide monitoring reports to landowners.
+Included in the budget.
 MECP is responsible for funding the capital expenses for this program.
-16. Integration and usefulness of PGMN data to support QC programs (e.g. low water program, watershed report cards, etc.).
+25. Integration and usefulness of PGMN data to support QC programs (e.g. low water program, watershed report cards, etc.).
 Seek assistance from Province with interpretation.
 Train staff in data interpretation and analysis.
 Continued participation in Provincial working groups.
-Dedicate time for quality control and data analysis. • Included in the budget.
+Dedicate time for quality control and data analysis.
+Included in the budget.
 Additional staff complement may be required.
-17. Mandatory program costs have been offloaded to municipality due to lack of provincial funding.
-Lobby for continued provincial funding. • Requires additional provincial funding.
-4.2.3 3 Integrated Water and Clin nate Station 18.
+4.2.3 3 Integrated Water and Cl imate Station 26.
 Maintenance of integrated water and climate stations.
 Create and maintain monitoring station SOPs.
 Ensure staff efficiencies, budget for increased staffing, training and resources.
-Continue to fund capital monitoring network improvements through the Capital Asset Management Plan. • Included in the budget.
+Continue to fund capital monitoring network improvements through the Capital Asset Management Plan.
+Included in the budget.
 Requires additional municipal and provincial funding.
 Additional staff complement may be required.
-4.2.4 4.2.4 Drinking Water Source Protection 19.
-Discontinuation or diminished provincial funding, resources and responsibility.
-Continue to lobby the province for funding to support the DWSP program. • Requires consistent provincial funding.

-4 Drinking Water Source Pr ote 20.
-Keeping the science current (updating technical studies needed including issues identification, water budgets, wellhead protection areas, intake protection zones and vulnerability scoring). • Lobby for provincial support for updated technical studies and the associated funding.
-Incorporate data from other QC departments to support updated science and/or technical studies. • Included in the budget.
+4 Drinking Water Source I T 27.
+Keeping the science current (updating technical studies needed including issues identification, water budgets, wellhead protection areas, intake protection zones and vulnerability scoring).
+Lobby for provincial support for updated technical studies and the associated funding.
+Incorporate data from other QC departments to support updated science and/or technical studies.
+Included in the budget.
 Cost-saving program for the Ontario government.

-21. Protection of non- municipal systems (communal and private). • Lobby for provincial support and funding. • Requires additional provincial funding.
-22. Challenges with the implementation of the Quinte Source Protection Plan. • Encourage Source Protection Committee to review policy effectiveness.
+Issue & Risk Mitigation Measures Cost 4.2.4 Prinking Water Source P rotection (continued) 28.
+Protection of non- municipal systems (communal and private).
+Maintain communications.
+Ensure agreements are in place.
+If new wells are required, ensure they are on accessible land (i.e. QC owned lands, or public areas).
+Provide monitoring reports to landowners.
+Included in the budget.
+MECP is responsible for funding the capital expenses for this program.
+29. Challenges with the implementation of the Quinte Source Protection Plan.
+Encourage Source Protection Committee to review policy effectiveness.
 Increase focus for Education and Outreach.
-Providing member municipalities with annual reports. • Included in the budget.
-23. Delivery of an effective education and outreach program. • Seek additional funding/ staffing for new tools and increased outreach.
-Track the effectiveness/of education campaigns through surveys, etc. • Included in the budget.
+Providing member municipalities with annual reports.
+Included in the budget.
+30. Delivery of an effective education and outreach program.
+Seek additional funding/staffing for new tools and increased outreach.
+Track the effectiveness/of education campaigns through surveys, etc. Included in the budget.
 Requires additional provincial funding.
 Additional staff complement may be required.
-24. The Program Manager has no supervisory role over support staff who only fulfill part-time source water protection roles. • Program Coordinator involvement in the development of local work plan targets with QC department managers. • Included in the budget.
-25. Increased development impacting vulnerable areas and the number of potential threats. • Increase education for municipal leaders and staff to understand the significance of unsafe development.
-Update vulnerability studies. • Included in the budget.
+31. The Program Manager has no supervisory role over support staff who only fulfill part-time source water protection roles.
+Program Coordinator involvement in the development of local work plan targets with QC department managers.
+Included in the budget.
+32. Increased development impacting vulnerable areas and the number of potential threats.
+Increase education for municipal leaders and staff to understand the significance of unsafe development.
+Update vulnerability studies.
+Included in the budget.
 Requires additional municipal and provincial funding.
 Additional staff complement may be required.